-How is the curriculum and the school environment adapted for teaching pupils with SEND?
+How is the curriculum adapted for teaching pupils with SEND?

 - Class Teachers provide 'Quality First Teaching' with appropriate differentiation for individual pupils with SEND - Specific interventions and support programmes are timetabled and implemented.
-These intervention programmes are closely monitored by the Assistant Headteacher (Inclusion and Safeguarding) - All pupils process and learn information through three main teaching & learning styles: Visual, Auditory and Kinaesthetic - Lessons have clear learning objectives and all learning activities are differentiated to meet the needs of all learners.
+These intervention programmes are closely monitored by the Deputy Headteacher & the Assistant Headteacher - All pupils process and learn information through three main teaching & learning styles: Visual, Auditory and Kinaesthetic - Lessons have clear learning objectives and all learning activities are differentiated to meet the needs of all learners.
 Visual timetables and prompts are often used to facilitate a calm learning environment - Teaching Assistants are employed to support children 1:1 or in a small group - The School environment, learning materials and resources are adapted to meet the needs of pupils with SEND.
-A new sensory room was set up in January 2016 to enhance provision for pupils with a variety of sensory and emotional needs - The ground floor of the main building is accessible to those with physical disabilities.
-We have accessible toilets on the ground floor of the main building and an accessible toilet in Key Stage 1 - We ensure reasonable adjustments are made in terms of pupils participating in all local & residential trips unless restricted on medical and physical grounds - After school provision and extra-curricular activities are accessible to all children.
+A new sensory room was set up in January 2016 to enhance provision for pupils with a variety of sensory and emotional needs - Access arrangements for pupils in Year 6 SATS test.